immutant/immutant.org/news/2013-01-14-pipelines.md

 </pre>

 This looks similar to a 'thread last' (`->>`), or a `comp` in reverse.
-And for the functions we're using in this sample pipeline, let's pretend that each of the functions we are using in the pipeline are more computation and time intensive than they actually are.
+But for the functions we're using in this sample pipeline, let's pretend that each of them are more computation and time intensive than they actually are, and could benefit from being scaled across threads or across a cluster.

 ### Putting data onto a pipeline